 Copper is a soft, malleable, and ductile metal with very high thermal and conductivity.
 It's superior electrical conductor that’s used in welding torch tips, circuit-breaker terminals, and one of our personal favorites: circuit boards.
 We like machining with copper 145(aka free-machining copper) because contains tellurium and makes it easier to machine.

 Use the biggest tool you possibly can to allow for the fastest material removal and least chance of tool breakage.
-The easiest tools to use are 1/4”, 1/8", and 1/16" flat or ball end mills because they're very strong and can cut away a lot of material at once.
+The easiest tools to use are 1/4”, 1/8", and 1/16" flat and ball end mills because they're very strong and can cut away a lot of material at once.
 That being said, any tool can be used to mill copper as long as the settings are correct.